-Kate Adams is Associate Professor of English at Tulane University, where she holds the Kimmerling Chair in Women’s Literature.
-She co-edits Legacy: A Journal of American Women Writers, and has served as guest editor for special issues of Legacy (with Sandra Zagarell and Caroline Gebhard, 2016) and Tulsa Studies in Women’s Literature (2009) that focus on intersections of race and gender in women’s writing.
-She is author of Owning Up: Privacy, Property, and Belonging in US Women’s Life Writing (Oxford 2009).
-Her essays about early US literature and culture have appeared in numerous edited collections and journals including American Literary History, J19, Arizona Quarterly, Hypatia, and ESQ.
+Kate Adams is Associate Professor of English at Tulane University, where she holds the Kimmerling Chair in Womenโs Literature.
+She co-edits Legacy: A Journal of American Women Writers, and is the author of Owning Up: Privacy, Property, and Belonging in US Womenโs Life Writing (Oxford 2009).
+Her essays about gender and race in early US literature and culture have appeared in numerous edited collections and journals, including American Literary History, J19, Arizona Quarterly, Hypatia, and ESQ.

 Jacquelyne Thoni Howard is a Senior Professor of Practice at the Connolly Alexander Institute for Data Science at Tulane University.
-As a historian, her teaching, research, and mentoring work centers on digital humanities, critical data studies, data literacy education, and history of information.
-She is a founding co-editor of the nationally recognized guide Feminist Pedagogy for Teaching Online and co-editor of an edited volume with the same title.
-She has published journal articles and chapters about social and cultural topics relating to the History of Science and Technology Studies and Digital Humanities Labs.
+As a historian, her teaching and research center on digital humanities, critical data studies, data literacy education, and the history of information.
+She is a founding co-editor of the nationally recognized guide and edited volume, titled Feminist Pedagogy for Teaching Online.
+She has published works relating to the History of Science and Technology Studies and Digital Humanities Labs.

 Susan Tucker is an archival consultant specializing in the manuscripts and private records of families.
 Between 1985 and 2015, she oversaw the Newcomb Archives and the Vorhoff Library at Tulane University.
-There she was best known for work on the papers of Newcomb Pottery, scrapbooks, and oral history projects.
 Among her publications are Telling Memories Among Southern Women, The Scrapbook in American Culture (with Katherine Ott and Patrician Buckler) and City of Remembering (University Press of Mississippi, 2017).
 She was awarded the Louisiana Endowment for the Humanities Lifetime Achievement Award in 2017.

 This project depends on the generous contributions of resaerchers, archivists, technologists, and educators.